ademondev/ademondev/README.md

 - 🤖 Currently working on web apps using React-TS
 - 🖥️ Learning one bug at a time
 - ✨ 2023 Goal: Finish Nare, a Discord bot
-- 🐞 Fun fact: I can't sleep if there's a bug I couldn't fix.
+- 🐞 Fact: I can't sleep if there's a bug I couldn't fix.
 It happens more than what I'd like to admit

 ### Contact me! :

-- Discord (best way): Raki#6677
+- Email (best way): ademondev@gmail.com
-- Email: rakidevv@gmail.com
+- Discord: Raki#6677

 ### Languages and Tools:
 <br/>